CO the silent killer, made noisy by Sky-Walker

 October 1, 2025

-While CO₂ itself is an essential part of life and a natural byproduct of many processes, in high concentrations it becomes extremely harmful to human health.
-The invisible nature of this gas makes it especially dangerous, as people are often unaware of the danger until it is too late.
-That is why detection, prevention, and smart building management are key to ensuring safety.
+While CO₂ is an essential part of life and a natural byproduct of many processes, carbon monoxide (CO) is a completely different matter.
+Unlike CO₂, CO is colorless, odorless, and highly toxic, making it extremely harmful to human health.
+Its invisible nature means people are often unaware of the danger until it is too late.
+That is why detection, prevention, and smart building management are crucial to ensure safety.

 A potted plant next to a white air quality monitor displaying readings with green text.